Sole Proprietorship or An LLC?

 What is a LLC?

-A Limited Liability Company (LLC) is a separate entity the individual must register with the state pay a one time or annually filing fees that may range from $50 to $800 depending on the state, You can skip doing this yourself and Start Your Company for $49 Plus State Filing Fees!
+A Limited Liability Company (LLC) is a separate entity the individual must register with the state pay a one time or annual filing fees that may range from $50 to $800 depending on the state, You can skip doing this yourself and Start Your Company for $49 Plus State Filing Fees!
 An LLC must also file annual reports with the state and pay the state fee in order to maintain its legal status, the Sole Proprietorship has no annual compliance of fee.

 Besides having to pay state fees and filing annual reports, the LLC must also keep records for tax purposes of all incoming and outgoing accounting to separate its assets and liabilities from those of the individual and to preserve the limited liability protection offered by choosing the (LLC) form of business.